CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 QUESTION FOR CLASS : What is the problem here? [ A business calls up and says they need to pay invoice 323 ]

-We solve this problem with something called a "primary key" - what this does is make it so the database will absolutely refuse to accept a number if you enter in a duplicate.
+We solve this problem with something called a "primary key" - what this does is make it so the database will refuse to accept a value that is already in the database, it will not accept duplicates.
 We can define a primary key for the `id` adding `primary key` after the type for `id` as follows:

 ```sql
 create table invoices (